cambyze/cambyze-mock/README.md

 # cambyze-mock
 MOCK FOR REST required API

-MockXMLtoPDF: Mock to simulate a documentation generation API which reads a XML request and create a PDF document
+MockXMLtoPDF: Mock to simulate a document generation API which reads a XML request and create a PDF document